-This section is all about starting with a data structure in RAM and calculating new values, or just rearranging the existing values, to generate a new data structure in RAM.
+This section is all about starting with a data structure in RAM and calculating new values, or just rearranging the existing values, to generate a new data structure in RAM. "itdt" - 2010/11/2 - 12:12 - page 288 - #314

 In order to provide a motivation for some of these techniques, we will use the following case study throughout this section.